adam-schirmacher-gusto/adams-productivity/alfred-workflows/README.md

 These are workflows I have created which I find useful.
 Please do use them, BUT (!!!) you need to read the instructions.
 Most of them require some extra setup outside of just importing the Alfred workflow.

+Note that Alfred workflows required the paid version, which I highly recommend.

 # Microphone Mute Toggle

 ### What it does